 It remains to show $\dom(\Cl)$ is dense in the case that $min I =\lambda$.
 Find $(p_1,\dot q_1) \leq_{\bar R}(p_0,\dot q_0)$ such that for some ordinals $\zeta, \chi< \lambda$, $\zeta \in \Cl(p)$ and $p_1\forces_P \check{\chi}\in \dot \Cl(\dot q_1)$.
 Then $(\zeta, \chi) \in \bCl(p_1,\dot q_1)$. \end{proof}

-\section{Stratified iteration and diagonal support}
+\section{Stratified Iteration and Diagonal Support}

-We now proceed to show the notion of stratified forcing is iterable, if the right support is used.
-To this end, let's define stratified iteration with diagonal support.
+Stratified forcing is iterable, if the right support is used.
+We now define this type of support for iterations in which the quotients are forced to be stratified.
+A more general theory (suitable for amalgamation) will be developed in Chapter~\ref{sec:ext}.

-To motivate this, imagine we want to take a product of forcings $P_\xi * \dot Q_\xi$, of the type of example $\ref{strat:ex:*}$.
-The present approach to showing these forcings preserve cofinalities makes use of the fact that for large enough $\lambda_0$, $P_\xi$ is closed under sequences of length $\lambda_0$ while $\dot Q_\xi$ has a (strong form of) $(\lambda_0)^+$-chain condition.
-If we want to preserve the latter, we should use support of size less than $\lambda_0$; if we want to preserve the first, our choice would be to use support of size $\lambda_0$.
-This calls for a kind of mixed support: i.e. define
+Consider a product of forcings $P_\xi * \dot Q_\xi$, of the type of example $\ref{strat:ex:*}$.
+To see that such a forcing preserves cofinalities we may use the fact that for large enough $\lambda_0$, $P_\xi$ is closed under sequences of length $\lambda_0$ while $\dot Q_\xi$ has a (strong form of) $(\lambda_0)^+$-chain condition.
+To preserve the latter, we should use support of size less than $\lambda_0$; to preserve the former, our choice would be to use support of size $\lambda_0$.